Someone cut you off on the highway and you had to swerve and narrowly avoided a collision.

 - Memories can be affected.
 Sometimes during stressful experiences, your memories of the event can be altered.
 Your memories can be very clear or vivid or they can be blacked out.

 - You’re tense or trembling.
 Stress hormones are circulating throughout your body, so you might feel tense or twitchy, like your muscles are about to move at any given moment.

 - Your bladder might be affected.
 It’s not uncommon to lose voluntary control of your bladder or bowels in a truly stressful or dangerous situation.

 The stress response can be triggered in a single instant, but how quickly you calm down and return to your natural state is going to vary from person to person (and it will depend on what caused it).
-Typically it takes 20 to 30 minutes for your body to return to normal and to calm down.
+Typically, it takes 20 to 30 minutes for your body to return to normal and calm down.

 Fight or flight is supposed to work for us, not against us, right?

-from an evolution standpoint, it makes sense because we used to have a lot more
+“Our fight-or-flight response was designed to help us through catastrophic circumstances,” says Dr. Fisher.
+“If you think about it from an evolution standpoint, it makes sense because we used to have a lot more life-threatening emergencies.”

-And so our ancestors developed the stress response to help
+And so our ancestors developed the stress response to help us survive.

-“In evolution, the stress response was designed to help us survive, but that’s not always how it plays out in today’s world,” says Dr. Fisher.
+“In evolution, the stress response was designed to help us survive, but that’s not always how it plays out in today’s world,” notes Dr. Fisher.
 “Our fight or flight response can now be activated from psychological or mental stress.
 For example, some individuals can activate it just thinking about work tomorrow.”

 Living in a prolonged state of high alert and stress (when there isn’t any real reason for it) can be detrimental to your physical and mental health.